- Turning Point Foundation: Mental illness recovery and support services, including housing and community centers.

 - Respite care: Periods of respite care can allow a caregiver to focus on their own personal needs without worrying about the safety of their care recipient.
 Respite services are typically available from home care agencies, or via local programs, such as the local Area Agency on Aging.
 However, caregivers may also find that friends and family are able to assist them in their caregiving duties from time to time, allowing them the time to focus on their own well-being.

 Ventura County Area Agency on Aging: (805) 477-7300, or visit: www.vcaaa.org.

-• Reconnecting with their interests: Caregivers can use the time that they do have for themselves, and to participate in activities that make them feel renewed.
-Involvement in their own interests may help caregivers feel connected to their sense of self and help keep them in touch with friends and loved ones.
+- Reconnecting with their interests: Caregivers can use the time that you do have for themselves to participate in activities that make you feel renewed.
+Involvement in their own interests may help caregivers feel connected to their sense of self and help keep them in touch with your friends and loved ones.

-• Talking to a therapist: Sometimes caregivers need more specialized support than a caregiver group can give, especially if they are experiencing depression or anxiety.
-Professional counselors are excellent resources who can help them better manage their caregiver role.
+- Talking to a therapist: Sometimes caregivers need more specialized support than a caregiver group can give, especially if they are experiencing depression or anxiety.
+Professional counselors are excellent resources who can help you better manage their caregiver roles.